U.S. flag

 Deputy Chief Counsel

-Mr. Khan received his Juris Doctorate and LL.M. in International and Comparative Law from Cornell University Law School where he served as an Editor of the Cornell Journal of Law and Public Policy.
+Mr. Khan holds a Juris Doctor (J.D.) and a Master of Laws (LL.M.) in International and Comparative Law from Cornell University Law School, where he served as an editor of the Cornell Journal of Law and Public Policy.